hilalturkaslan/Database/README.md

-Database for in SQL case study
+Database for in SQL sample case study